learn-co-curriculum/devops-m1-lab-users-and-permissions/README.md

-# Users & Permissions Lab
+# Users and Permissions Lab

 ## Task